 The French government introduced a “remote working” law in January 2018 meaning workers had the right to telework.
 The objective of this law was to “persuade” employers towards more flexible working practices.
-However old habits die hard and not much changed until Covid when millions suddenly found themselves working remotely.
+However not much changed until Covid when millions suddenly found themselves working remotely.

 Home working suits the knowledge sector better, essentially keyboard work.
 Not all professions, manufacturing, retail, …